Kallak mine: Location and community

 The proposed site of a new mine known as Kallak (the Swedish form of Gállak, the original name of the place in the Lule Sámi language, derived from the Sámi family name Gállak which is a lineage of Sámis that gave name to many places in Sarek such as Gállakjávrre and Gállakvárre.
 The name has later been wrongfully distorted into Gállok) is located on an island in the hydropower-regulated Little Lule River between the (non-Sámi) villages of Björkholmen and Randijaur in the municipality of Jokkmokk in the province of Norrbotten in northern Sweden.
 It is located near the hydropower plant Parki, and the regulation reservoirs Parkijaure and Randijaure.
 Björkholmen and Randijaur have around 100 inhabitants, constituting the permanent residents of Gállok/Kallak.

-The site is on the ancestral lands of the indigenous Sámi people and forms part of the reindeer winter grazing lands of the Sámi community of Jåhkågasska tjiellde.
+The site is on the ancestral lands of the indigenous Sámi people and forms part of the reindeer winter grazing lands of the Sámi community of Jåhkågaska tjiellde.
 The community consists of approximately one hundred members, of which around half work directly with reindeer herding.
 While this is the community primarily affected by the mining proposal, two other neighbouring Sámi communities would also be indirectly affected.